Attorneys make final case to jurors in Ahmaud Arbery's death

 “Why isn’t he calling out, `Hey, somebody call 911!
 There’s crazy people after me,’” Gough said.
 “Maybe that’s because Mr. Arbery doesn’t want help.”

 Gough said Bryan did not know the McMichaels’ had guns until moments before the shooting.
-And he suggested a higher power guided Bryan to join the pursuit so he could record the shooting on his phone.
+He suggested a higher power guided Bryan to join the pursuit so he could record the shooting on his phone.

 “You you can call it karma.
 You can call it fate.
 I would call it divine providence,” Gough said.
 “Somebody is guiding Mr. Bryan, whether it’s a conscious thought process or not.
 Something is guiding Mr. Bryan down this street to document what’s going on.”